Weld Detection Considerations

 While node to node connections by rigid-elements are always considered as possible welds, WeldFEM considers connections by common nodes at element edges in case a) the property ID changes or b) the angles between two plate-elements is approximately rectangular.

-Note: A weld that is modelled by using the Glue command in Femap will not be detected by WeldFEM.
+Note: A welded connection that is modelled by using the Glue option in the FEA Software is currently not detected by WeldFEM.

 Weld As Direct Node Connection

-In Femap a direct node connection is created by merging two nodes.
+In the FEA software a direct node connection is created by merging two nodes.

 Some examples of direct node connections are given below, the red line indicates the location of the weld.

-In Femap a rigid connection is created by establishing a link between two nodes with a rigid-link-element (RBE2-element).
+In the FEA software a rigid connection is created by establishing a link between two corner nodes with a rigid-link-element (Nastran RBE2-element).

 Some examples of rigid connections are given below, the red line indicates the location of the weld on each side of the parts to join.